“You won't find better sound quality, ANC, or transparency for less than $250.”

 But the coolest part of the NeoBuds Pro is the red LED charging indicator strip that sits just inside the case’s front groove.
 It pulses and animates from side to side, like a Cylon from Battlestar Galactica, or perhaps Kitt from Knight Rider if you like your technology friendly instead of menacing.

 The only thing it’s missing is wireless charging.
-Edifier seems to dislike wireless charging as none of its true wireless earbuds offer it.
+Edifier seems to dislike wireless charging as none of its

 With an IP54 rating for dust and water resistance on the earbuds, they compare favorably to most high-end alternatives.